-- (a) The salary scale for Fiscal Years FY10 FY11 is attached in Exhibit B. - (b) Adjustments to the salary scale are effective the first pay date after July 1, of the contract year, provided the contract is ratified by the Union on or before June 15, of the concluding contract year.
+- (a) The salary scale for Fiscal Years FY2016, are attached in Exhibit B. - (b) Adjustments to the salary scale are effective the first pay date after July 1, of the contract year, provided the contract is ratified by the Union on or before June 15, of the concluding contract year.
 If contract settlement is not reached and impasse is declared, the effective date of any salary increase, as recommended by the fact-finder, will be considered.
-Considerations in this regard shall not compromise the authority of the County Executive pursuant to Section 1.608 of the Howard County Code. - (c) Should the County's General Fund Property and Income Tax revenues increase by 2% from the FY 09 budgeted levels during FY 2010, the Union may request to reopen the contract.
-This request shall be made in writing no later than January 1, 2010.
-Should the same revenues decrease by 2% from FY 2009 budgeted levels; the County may request to reopen the Contract.
-This request shall be made in writing no later than January 1, 2010. - (d) During the contract year, the County shall conduct a wage survey of employees covered by this collective bargaining agreement
+Considerations in this regard shall not compromise the authority of the County Executive pursuant to Section 1.608 of the Howard County Code. - (c) Effective July 1, 2015, step 18 shall be added to the scale.
+Employees who have completed step 17 shall move to step 18 on their anniversary date. - (d) For FY 2016, should a COLA be granted to General County employees or negotiated with another Howard county Bargaining unit (to exclude IAFF Local 2000, FOP Units, or the Board of Education) an equal COLA will be granted to this unit.